leanprover/lean4/doc/quickstart.md

     info: downloading component 'lean'
     ```

+1. While it is installing you can paste the following Lean program into the new file:

+    ```lean
+    import Lean
+    #eval Lean.versionString
+    ```

-    You should get a syntax-highlighted file with a "Lean Infoview" on the right.
+    When the install finishes the Lean Language Server should start automatically and you should get a syntax-highlighting and a "Lean Infoview" popping up on the right.
 You will see the output of the #eval statement when
     you place your cursor at the end of the #eval statement.

     ![successful setup](images/code-success.png)

-1. You are set up!
+You are set up!

+## Create a Lean Project

-You can now also run `lake init foo` from the the "View > Terminal" to create a package, followed by `lake build` to get an executable version of your Lean program.
+You can now create a Lean Project in a new folder, run `lake init foo` from the the "View > Terminal" to create a package, followed by `lake build` to get an executable version of your Lean program.

 Note: Packages **have** to be opened using "File > Open Folder..." for imports to work.
 Saved changes are visible in other files after running "Lean 4: Refresh File Dependencies" (`Ctrl+Shift+X`).